Alan L. Hart: Life after transition

 In Oregon, Hart suffered an early blow when a former medical school classmate outed him as transgender, forcing Hart and his wife to move.
 Hart found the experience traumatic and again consulted Gilbert, who wrote that Hart had suffered from "the hounding process ... which our modern social organization can carry on to such perfection and refinement".
-Hart set up a new practice in remote Huntley, Montana, writing later that he "did operations in barns and houses ...[till] the crash of the autumn of 1920 wiped out most of the Montana farmers and stockmen, and me along with them".
-He then took itinerant work, until in 1921, on a written recommendation from noted doctor Harriet J. Lawrence (decorated by President Wilson for developing a flu vaccine (Note: Actually a vaccine for Hemolytic Streptococcus, a secondary bacterial infection commonly occurring in patients infected with Spanish flu.)), he secured a post as staff physician at Albuquerque Sanatorium.
+Hart set up a new practice in remote Huntley, Montana, writing later that he "did operations in barns and houses ... [till] the crash of the autumn of 1920 wiped out most of the Montana farmers and stockmen, and me along with them".
+He then took itinerant work, until in 1921, on a written recommendation from noted physician Harriet J. Lawrence (decorated by President Wilson for developing a flu vaccine (Note: Actually a vaccine for hemolytic streptococcus, a secondary bacterial infection commonly occurring in patients infected with Spanish flu.)), he secured a post as staff physician at Albuquerque Sanatorium.

 The relocations, financial insecurity, and secrecy placed strain on Hart's marriage, and Inez left him in September 1923.
 She ordered him to have no further contact with her, and divorced him in 1925.
 The same year Hart married his second wife, Edna Ruddick; the union lasted until the end of Hart's life.
 In 1925 Hart moved to the Trudeau School of Tuberculosis in New York, where he also carried out postgraduate work; he spent 1926–1928 as a clinician at the Rockford TB sanatorium in Illinois.
 In 1928 Hart obtained a master's degree in Radiology from the University of Pennsylvania; he was in 1929 appointed Director of Radiology at Tacoma General Hospital.
 During the 1930s the couple moved to Idaho, where Hart worked during the 1930s and early 1940s; his work also took him to Washington, where he held a research fellowship as a roentgenologist in Spokane.
 During the war Hart was also a medical adviser at the Army Recruiting and Induction headquarters in Seattle, while Edna worked for the King County Welfare Department in the same city.